Flank/flank-dashboard/docs/10_dart_code_style.md

     ```dart
     group("DashboardPage", () {
-      test("should throw ArgumentError trying to create an instance with null CI client",
+      test("throws ArgumentError trying to create an instance with null CI client",
     ```
 4. DO start with a Capital letter test descriptions not inside Test Groups